pubkey/rxdb/.github/ISSUE_TEMPLATE.md

     - Github discussions: https://github.com/pubkey/rxdb/discussions
     - Stackoverflow: https://stackoverflow.com/questions/tagged/rxdb

   ## Everything else will likely be autoclosed.
-The maintainers time is as same as valuable as yours.
+The maintainer's time is as same as valuable as yours.
   You are also a developer!
 You can fix stuff by yourself.
 -->